sjc/jag3d/README.md

 Multiple renderers should be possible by duplicating the main `renderer.s` file, renaming the exposed symbols (`renderer_code`, `renderer_init`, `renderer_frameinit` and `renderer_objinit`) and using the `…Custom()` versions of the functions described above.
 This has not yet been tested.
 It will be documented once it has.

+## Indexed Mode Renderers

+Renderers which target indexed -- 8bpp and below -- modes have been added.
+These cannot use the Gouraud shading or z-buffer features of the blitter. `demo.c` contains an example of setting up the screen buffers for these modes.

 ## 3D Sprites and Billboards

 A 3D sprite is a very simple model, just a rectangle with a texture mapped to one face.
 They can be used to introduce simple images into the 3D scene, such as projectiles and explosions.
 The library provides a helper function to setup a 3D sprite, `Init3DSprite()`.
 This takes as parameters: